 At its core, the strategic partner model that defines human resources today is about developing the workforce and all that entails.
 The key element in workforce development?
 Knowing the business.

 “Your job is to build the workforce,” said Gogliettino.
 “And in order to understand how to build it, you have to understand the organization.”

 Given the growing complexity of the workplace, that’s not as easy as it used to be.
 In addition to overseeing the HR department and serving as the connective tissue between employees and upper management, today’s HR managers wear many hats.
 The functions of human resources management span everything from recruiting, staffing and talent development to compensation and benefits, labor relations, compliance and brand stewardship.

 What is the Role of Human Resources Management?

 Every industry understands the importance of human resources management to business growth and getting a new business off the ground.
 “HR is complex no matter what industry you’re in,” said Gogliettino.
 “If you’re in a global organization, you’ve got another added layer."

-If that sounds appealing, you’ll be happy to know the job market for HR managers looks appealing.
-BLS predicts a 6% growth through 2029 with a median wage for human resources managers of $121,220.
+If that sounds appealing, you’ll be happy to know the job market for HR managers looks appealing, too.
+BLS predicts a 5% growth through 2032 for human resources managers, with a median wage of $130,000 in 2022.*

 The role of HR in business growth and development underscores both the importance of human resources management to the organization and the critical need for HR management students to develop business acumen.